lider1305/Rent-Cars/README.txt

 This application is developed using frameworks MAVEN, HIBERNATE, SPRING, MYSQL, APACHE TOMCAT
 --------------------------------------------------------------------------------------------
-The application consists of 4 modules entities, dao, service, web All the dependencies spelled out in the main pom.xml
+The application consists of 4 modules entities, dao, service, web All the dependencies spelled out in the main pom.xml in root folder.
 --------------------------------------------------------------------------------------------
 The functional part of the application is divided into three access levels
 ----------------------------